All Episodes

 It's an excellent question.

-We're talking about Apple and security, encryption and so forth.
+We're going to talk about Apple and security, encryption, and so forth.

 Dear Mr. Limbaugh, would you say at this moment the safest way to communicate without the government being able to easily capture it is text messaging?